 - New competitive pressures

-- Technology changes such as the evolution of big data, artificial intelligence (AI), machine learning (ML), and so forth
+- Technology changes such as the evolution of big data, artificial intelligence (AI), and machine learning (ML)

 - Increasing performance pressures from stakeholders